judif/mtls-nginx-nodejs-example/README.md

 # successfull response with message should be returned
 ```

+Of course - nobody is perfect.
 While testing some errors can occur...

 #### Potential sources of errors